teeeeeegz/focused-work/_pages/presskit.md

 ## Availability

-Focused Work is currently undergoing closed-beta testing, but will be available in all territories that the App Store supports.
+Focused Work is currently in beta testing, but will be available in all territories that the App Store supports.

-To request a TestFlight beta invite, please email [focusedworkapp@michaeltigas.com.au](mailto:focusedworkapp@michaeltigas.com.au).
+To jump on the TestFlight beta [click here](https://forms.gle/5d9oopQpLitn4PP6A).

 ## About the Developer